Analysis | Can Elon Musk Tweet That? The SEC May Have an Opinion

 Tesla Inc. founder and Chief Executive Officer Elon Musk roiled trading and sowed confusion about his future plans after tweeting that he’s considering taking the company private at $420 a share.
-The electric carmaker’s stock soared as much as 8.5 percent after the tweet before trading was halted.
-Musk’s tweet also sowed confusion over whether he meant it as a joke or whether he violated the U.S. Securities and Exchange Commission’s fair-disclosure rules.
-But investors and securities lawyers are still scurrying to learn about an obscure SEC decision known as the Reed Hastings Rule.
+The electric-carmaker’s stock soared after the tweet, closing 11 percent higher on August 7 after a mid-session trading halt.
+Some investors wondered if he meant it as a joke -- he did not.
+Others asked whether he might have violated the U.S. Securities and Exchange Commission’s fair-disclosure rules by tweeting out material information, sending securities lawyers scurrying to learn about an obscure SEC decision known as the Reed Hastings Rule.

 1. What is the Reed Hastings Rule?

-The SEC first ruled on the use of social media for disclosing material information after Netflix Inc. CEO Reed Hastings wrote in a July 2012 Facebook post that viewing on his company’s video-streaming service had “exceeded 1 billion hours for the first time.”
+The SEC first ruled on the use of social media for disclosing material information after Netflix Inc. CEO Reed Hastings wrote in a July 2012 Facebook post that views on his company’s video-streaming service had “exceeded 1 billion hours for the first time.”
 The regulator later determined that Hastings wouldn’t face enforcement action and declared most social media “perfectly suitable” for communicating company information as long as investors are alerted and access isn’t restricted.
+Musk has previously used Twitter as a means of communicating information about his companies.

 2. What did Elon Musk tweet?

 Setting aside the question of whether announcing the news via Twitter was proper, regulators might want to examine Musk’s declaration that funding for the move had been secured, an assertion for which he offered no further detail.
-He doubled down on the assertion a few hours later when he tweeted that “Investor support is confirmed.”
-Bankers close to Tesla were said to have had no knowledge of plans for taking the company private, Financial Times reporter Arash Massoudi said in a CNBC interview.
+He doubled down a few hours later when he tweeted that “Investor support is confirmed.”
+Tesla hasn’t disclosed any sources of financing and no one has stepped forward publicly to say they’re backing the plan.
+Analysts questioned whether the company could fund such a large transaction, given its history of losing money and burning through cash.

 4. What is Regulation FD?